moranenzo/Optimal-Transport-Median/README.md

 ---

 ## 📊 **Dataset**
-The **ANSUR II** dataset, located in the `data/` folder, serves as the primary resource for this project.
+The **ANSUR II** dataset, located in the `data/raw` folder, serves as the primary resource for this project.
 - **Source**: [ANSUR II Dataset](https://www.openicpsr.org/openicpsr/project/120028/version/V1/view).
 - **Description**: Anthropometric data from military populations.
 A descriptive analysis of the dataset is provided in `data/README.md`.

 ---

 ## 📈 **How to Use**
-Navigate to the `src/notebooks/` directory to explore:
+Navigate to the `src` directory to explore:
 - **Detailed visualizations**:
   - Distributions of the data.
   - Optimal transport processes between measures.